 The ability to be flexible is a valuable skill.
-But being able to focus on one thing at a time is an even more valuable one, especially in this constant-notification-time that we live in!
+But being able to focus on one thing at a time is an even more valuable one, especially in this constant-notification-time we live in.

-When you have organised your tasks by priority, fit them into your home office working hours and stick to them!
+When you have organized your tasks by priority, fit them into your home office working hours and stick to them!
 Scheduling tools and electronic reminders can help you keep on track.
 With all of this said, remember to be flexible!
 The time spent on working and time spent on personal activities should be balanced.
-After all, you are working from home for a reason!
+After all, you are working from home for a reason.

 As the poster boy of business Richard Branson says: "The key to work-life balance is to be flexible, delegate and make some time for fun."

 3. Learn to say no, and yes